performant-software/Neatline/docs/final/user-permissions.md

   - **Admin** and **Super** users can do everything - they can create, modify, and delete exhibits created by all users.

 ## Working with user "groups"

+User roles can only be assigned to individual users - Omeka has no notion of a "group" of users.
+This is problematic if you want to make it possible for teams of users to work collaboratively on the same exhibit.
+It doesn't work to just create separate "Contributor" accounts for each of the users, which would make it possible for each individual user to create her _own_ exhibits, but not for the entire group to make edits to the same exhibit.
+You could always just make all of the users "Admin" users, but that defeats the point of the permissions system altogether - everyone would be able to edit _everyone_ else's content, not just the exhibits that are "owned" by the group.

+For now, the easiest way to deal with this is just to create a single "Contributor" account for each group.
+So, if you have 10 groups, each comprised of 4 students, create 10 "Contributor" accounts and give the same set of login credentials to all 4 students in each of the 10 groups.

 [omeka-acl]: http://omeka.org/codex/Managing_Users_2.0